Steven-Mantilla/CS414-Linear-Regression/README.md

 - `matplotlib`
 - `scikit-learn`

+# How to Install

-Install them using the following command:
+Install the required libraries using the following command:

 ```bash
 pip install pandas matplotlib scikit-learn

 ## Dataset Requirements
 - The dataset must have **at least 100 rows**.